aeskandary/meow-tab/README.md

 # Meow Tab
 Replaces chrome://newtab with a page displaying the date &amp; time, along with a randomized cat fact and image from two separate APIs.

+# Settings
+Accessing the settings panel (via the gear at the top right) allows the user to modify various settings, including:

+* Time Format - switch between 12-hour and 24-hour time formats.
+* Brightness - adjust the brightness of the image.
+* Dog/Cat Mode - toggle between dog and cat mode, replacing the randomized fact/image with your preferred fuzzy friend.
+* Light/Dark Mode - toggle between a light and dark color palette.

 # Example
 ![Example 1](https://i.imgur.com/iqEONPU.png)
 ![Example 2](https://i.imgur.com/jQr7yBv.png)